abbrcode/abbreviations-in-code/.github/ISSUE_TEMPLATE/editCurrAbbr.md

+---
+name: Edit curr abbr
+about: Edit an existing abbreviation
+title: ''
+labels: ''
+assignees: ''

+---

 # ✏️ Edit curr abbr

-Which abbrs do you want to modify?
+## Which abbrs do you want to modify?

 ->

-What do you want to change?
+## What do you want to change?

 ...